 Structural deep tissue massage includes checking your gaits by assessing the muscles related to your problem.
 Then the session is tailored to improve your posture and gaits.
 Therapists may request to take photos of your posture to compare the before and after results.

-Therapists with training in Structural Integration: Bo Lindberg
+Therapists with training in Structural Deep Tissue Massage: Bo Lindberg